yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 1. upgrade gradle version to 4.6
 2. degrade gradle plugin to match gradle 4.2.1 version. you can check [Update Gradle](https://developer.android.com/studio/releases/gradle-plugin#updating-gradle) to change the gradle plugin version in [mainTemplet](../../Assets/Plugins/Android/mainTemplate.gradle), for example, change `classpath 'com.android.tools.build:gradle:x.x.x'` to `classpath 'com.android.tools.build:gradle:3.0.0+'`.

+### 7.3 Android 9.0 compatibility considerations
+At present, Mintegral platform the Android SDK does not support Android 9.0 or above.
+If the app crashes above Android 9.0.
+You can set targetSdkVersion to 27 or remove Mintegral platform to dissmiss the issue.